CS180-022-2/Project_5/README.md

 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
 #### GUI
 ##### Run() method
-This method set up the appearance of the frame
+This method sets up the appearance of the frame

 <img width="288" alt="editAccountFrame" src="https://user-images.githubusercontent.com/74845705/101246934-5bfb3300-3751-11eb-936d-5578c25ef8b1.png">

 + Pressing "editAccountButton" button will reset user's account info with input
 + Pressing "Back" button will take the user to AccountMenuFrame
+#### Class Documentation
+##### contentCheck() method
+Checks inserted information to make sure it doesn't contain forbidden characters.
+@param password the password to be checked
+@param realName the name to be checked
+@param email the email to be checked
+@return true if above input passes checks, false otherwise.

 ### EditProfileFrame Class
 #### Description
 #### Testing